 …and we took a partial family portrait atop the wall.

 In the early 1800s, the British and the Americans went to war again.
 The War of 1812 was fought mainly along the Great Lakes, although the British also landed in the Chesapeake and advanced to and burned the nation’s Capitol in Washington, D.C.

 In May 1813, the Americans captured Fort George on the Canadian side of the Niagara River, but in December, the British launched an attack, retaking Fort George and capturing Fort Niagara, holding them until the end of the war, at which time they were given back to the Americans in the Treaty of Ghent which ended the War of 1812.
 Fort Niagara has been in American hands ever since.

 While we were at Fort Niagara, we got a history lesson about the uniforms and firing procedures used by the Americans in the War of 1812.
-The presentation was both informative and humorous, our “teacher” explaining that the tall hats were intended to make the soldiers look bigger to the enemy and the crossed white uniform belts forming an “X” target on each soldier.
+The presentation was both informative and humorous, our “teacher” explaining that the tall hats were intended to make the soldiers look bigger to the enemy with the crossed white uniform belts forming an “X” target on each soldier.

 In the museum at the Fort, they displayed the flag that waved over Fort Niagara during the War of 1812; the “Star Spangled Banner” relates to a similar flag that flew over Fort McHenry in Baltimore Harbor during the War of 1812.

 Stars and Stripes, forever.